Shuenhoy/citext/README.md

 It calls `citation.js` from QuickJS and WebAssembly using https://github.com/Enter-tainer/jogs.

-It is designed for `gb-t-7714-2015-numeric-bilingual.csl` but may work for other CSL styles.
+It is designed for `gb-t-7714-2015-numeric-bilingual.csl` but may work for other CSL styles with `numeric` category.

 ```typst
 #import "package/lib.typ": *